benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals/Chapter 03. Joins - Exercises.md

 # Exercises 1-2 (Optional, Advanced)
--- Write a query that returns a row for each employee and day -- in the range June 12, 2016 – June 16 2016.
+Write a query that returns a row for each employee and day in the range June 12, 2016 – June 16 2016.

--- Tables involved: TSQLV4 database, Employees and Nums tables
+Tables involved: TSQLV4 database, Employees and Nums tables

---Desired output
+Desired output

 ```
 empid       dt
 ----------- -----------